-Whether you are looking to separate ‘his & hers’ spaces in the house or decorate your bachelor’s pad, here are a few practical tips on how to add a man’s touch to your bathroom.
+Whether you are looking to create separate spaces in the house or decorate your home in a unique style, there are simple and effective ways to adopting a more masculine ambience.
+Follow these practical style tips so you can add create a masculine bathroom.

 Creating a masculine bathroom or adding bold touches is easier than you might think.
 Colours and tones play a crucial role too, alongside materials and accessories.

 When you think of a masculine space, darker colours and tones likely come to mind.
-You can choose to go with dark colours on the walls, or stick to dark accents, such as metro tiles with dark grout, a dark wood vanity, or dark tiles for the shower or floors.
+You can choose to go with striking dark colours on the walls, or stick to darkened accents, such as metro tiles with a darker grout, a walnut-coloured wood vanity, or grey tiles for the shower or floors.
 For the walls, consider dark blues, greys, or even black.
-Just be sure to keep the other elements lighter to offset the dark walls.
-You can also pull those darker tones in with the accessories, like towels and bath mats.
+Contrasting colours and textures can even create a masculine feel.
+Just be sure to keep the other elements lighter to offset the colour of the walls if you choose darker shades.
+You can also pull those tones in with the accessories, like towels and bath mats.

 Bold darker tones are often used, all complemented and toned down with accents of warm wood to soften the rough edges.
 Geometric furniture designs will take the place of organic, baroque pieces whilst neutral shower curtains and blinds will replace floral choices.

 Keep lighting to a minimum.
-Discreet LED spot lights and underlighting help create a contemporary atmosphere that makes great use of dark accents.
+Discreet LED spotlights and underlighting help create a contemporary atmosphere that makes great use of striking accents.

 Tough and industrial materials such as copper, iron and stainless steel are great for taps, metal work and highlights.
 Masculine bathrooms want to avoid the overly ornate, but metal accents can be used to add an antique quality for even more sophistication.

 A masculine bathroom can really make a statement, transforming the space into something grand.
 You can give it a more modern feel or keep it classic and vintage.